cloudnative/teamcity-webhooks/README.md

 Once WebHooks are set for a project, all its build configurations will POST a JSON payload when the build finishes.

+## Java and TeamCity versions:

+The plugin requires Java 6 to work.
+The plugin was tested with TeamCity 8.0 and 9.0.3.
+Therefore, it shouldn't break with other TeamCity 8.x/9.x versions.

 ## S3 support:

 If you're using [TeamCity S3 plugin](https://github.com/guardian/teamcity-s3-plugin) the plugin will also include artifacts S3 URLs.
 Note that your S3 bucket needs to allow anonymous downloads for artifacts to be downloaded.

+## Building the plugin locally:

+    mvn clean package

 ## Releasing a new plugin's version: